5 Feb 2020

 Naturally there are Christian/religious overtones to the book.
 Much of the conversation is about God, and doing his will, but it feels natural in the context and is not too preachy.
 Anyone reading this who is not a believer should see this as an inherent part of the story; it wouldn’t work without the religious structure to the community.
 I found the idea of this strict community rather alien, but it’s set almost 200 years ago when society was very different anyway.

-In places I found the book a bit dull, but I kept reading, curious to know whether Berta would eventually settle down, and whether Johanna would decide to leave.
-The conclusion was perhaps a bit over-tidy but on the whole I thought it encouraging.
+In places I found the book a bit dull, but I kept reading.
+I was curious to know whether Berta would eventually settle down, and whether Johanna would decide to leave.
+The conclusion is perhaps a bit over-tidy but on the whole I thought it encouraging.
 However I don't plan to read the two other books in the 'Daughters of Amana' series.

 'Somewhere to Belong' is available in paperback or Kindle form, but no longer free.